 How do you know how far to walk each day?

-I can fully recommend buying the Red Book for the Israel National Trail.
+I can fully recommend buying the Red Book – its nickname – for the Israel National Trail (the most recent publication of the book was updated in 2020).
 It has all the information you need, in English, to plan out your trek, as well as maps for each section.

 I completed the entire hike (including rest days) in 51 days.
-Also, I would recommend giving yourself a bit more time as I would have liked to of halved some of the sections early on, when I was not at my fittest.
+Also, I would recommend giving yourself a bit more time as I would have liked to of halved some of the sections early on when I was not at my fittest.
 Plus I didn’t get much spare time to see the places I passed.